 It’s a philosophy of medical care where the focus is primarily on a patient’s quality of life in serious or life-threatening health conditions.
 In the past, many providers would try all sorts of desperate, painful and complex measures to possibly cure a condition or sustain life, but these weren’t always effective.

-The team at Above and Beyond Home Health Care often works with clients who are receiving palliative care.
+The team at Above and Beyond Home Health Care often works with patients who are receiving palliative care.
 They have chosen to remain at home near the loved ones and want to focus on resting at home, rather than in a hospital setting where they’re more likely to be scared, lonely, and poked and prodded regularly.

 With palliative care, they may occasionally need to go to an appointment with a provider, but for the most part, they can stay home recuperating.
 They also may work with a doctor, a pharmacist and any home health care staff to make sure they have appropriate medication that can help their pain but still leave them alert so they can interact with loved ones and caregivers.